 Various standardized measures, informal screening tools, behavioral rating scales and informal measures, such as drawings and play based interviews are used to assess anxiety disorders in children.
 What measures or procedures are most appropriate depend on the child, and his or her individual needs.
 Not all of these measures will apply to each case.
 Some of those that are typically used by Dr. O'Connor include:

-Similarly, anxiety can contribute to various neurocognitive weaknesses, for example, problems with executive control, as well as related problems, such as difficulties with attention, concentration, and working memory.
+School Neuropsychological testing components frequently inform the assessment as well, as do neurocognitive, learning and academic measures.
+Elevated levels of Anxiety can contribute to learning problems or be the result of them.
+Similarly, elevated levels of anxiety can contribute to various neurocognitive weaknesses, for example, problems with executive control, as well as related problems, such as difficulties with attention, concentration, and working memory.
 These in turn inhibit the child's ability to learn and function effectively at school.

 Following the assessment, Dr. O’Connor scores, interprets and summarizes the information gleaned from the various assessment procedures.